christopherhaney/christopherhaney.github.io/posts/dlss.md

 <center><em>A Lamborghini rendered in Forza Motorsport 7 (2017).
 No, that is not a real Lamborghini...</em></center>
 <br>

-Video games have always struggled with the compromise between **graphics** and **performance**.
+Video games have always struggled with the compromise between graphics and performance.
 Let’s start by discussing the pros and cons of prioritizing graphics versus prioritizing performance and establish some terminology along the way.

 ### Prioritizing Graphics